top

 The deadline now varies by state for MPCI and can be found on RMA Actuarial Information Browser.
 FSA will have the same acreage reporting dates for states in the MPCI program.
 However, in states where MPCI is not available, producers should check with their local FSA office for NAP acreage reporting dates.

-• July 15: any states with the latest Final Planting Date for any type before July 1 (CO, IL, IN, ME, MI, MN, MT, ND, NY, OR, PA, WA, & NV)
+• July 15: Any states with the latest Final Planting Date for any type before July 1 (CO, IL, IN, ME, MI, MN, MT, NV, ND, NY, OR, PA, SD, WA)

-• July 31: any states with a Final Planting Date for any type on or after July 1 (AL, CA, KS, KY, NC, NM, OK, TN, VA, & AR, AZ, TX)
+• July 31: Any states with a Final Planting Date for any type on or after July 1 (AL, AR, AZ, CA, KS, KY, MO, NC, NM, OK, TN, TX, VA)

 What is needed to file an acreage report?